Install MySQL on a virtual machine created with the classic deployment model running Windows Server 2012 R2

 The fourth configuration screen lets you install the VM Agent and configure some of the available extensions.

 The VM agent provides the environment for you to install extensions that can help you interact with or manage the virtual machine.
-For details, see Using Extensions.
+For details, see About the VM agent and extensions.

-After the virtual machine is created, the Management Portal lists the new virtual machine under Virtual Machines.
+After the virtual machine is created, the portal lists the new virtual machine under Virtual Machines.
 The corresponding cloud service and storage account also are created and are listed in those sections.
 Both the virtual machine and cloud service are started automatically and their status is listed as Running.

 After the virtual machine is created, you can optionally attach an additional data disk.
-This is recommended for production workloads and to avoid running out of space on the OS drive (C:), which is currently limited to 127 GB and includes the operating system.
+This is recommended for production workloads and to avoid running out of space on the OS drive (C:), which includes the operating system.

 See How to attach a data disk to a Windows virtual machine and follow the instructions for attaching an empty disk.
 Set the host cache setting to None or Read-only.